-- The three clinical types based upon the severity of CNS involvement are as follows: - Type I, without CNS involvement, may present from childhood to late adulthood and is compatible with a normal life span. - Type II, with severe CNS involvement, presents in infancy, and patients usually die in infancy. - Type III, with less severe CNS involvement, presents in childhood, and the patient's life span is usually two to four decades.
+- Inherited in an autosomal recessive manner - Sex incidence is equal. - There are three clinical types based upon the severity of CNS involvement: - Type I, without CNS involvement, may present from childhood to late adulthood and is compatible with a normal life span. - Type II, with severe CNS involvement, presents in infancy; patients usually die in infancy. - Type III, with less severe CNS involvement, presents in childhood, and the patient's life span is usually two to four decades.

-Sites of Involvement
+70.5 Sites of Involvement

-- Since it is a systemic disorder, any bone with a marrow compartment can be affected. - While there is histological evidence of the process anywhere there is marrow, the bones may show modeling deformities, particularly in those bones having the most active growth when the disease is manifested.
-Consequently, the distal femur and proximal tibia are often clinically affected. - Convex ends of bone having end-arterial circulations are prone to secondary avascular necrosis. - Bone infarcts usually affect the medullary cavities of the long bones and spare the overlying cortices. - Tumorlike accumulations of Gaucher histiocytes ("Gaucheromas") as isolated or multiple lesions within the bones.
+- Because it is a systemic disorder, any bone with a marrow compartment can be affected. - There is histological evidence of the process anywhere there is marrow.
+The bones may show modeling deformities, particularly in those bones having the most active growth when the disease is manifested.
+Consequently, the distal femur and proximal tibia are often clinically affected. - Convex ends of bone having end-arterial circulations are prone to secondary avascular necrosis. - Bone infarcts usually affect the medullary cavities of the long bones and spare the overlying cortices. - Tumorlike accumulations of Gaucher histiocytes ("Gaucheromas") can appear as isolated or multiple lesions within the bones.